philnash/twilio-video-chat-web-component/README.md

-# Twilio Video Chat Web Component
+# Twilio Video Chat Web Component [Deprecated]

-An example application that turns a [Twilio Video](http://twilio.com/video) chat into a Web Component.
+An example application that turns a [Twilio Video](https://www.twilio.com/video) chat into a Web Component.

+## _301 redirect_

+_This project was built with an old, deprecated version of the Twilio Video SDK.
+I recommend you check out the latest [Twilio Video Quickstart](https://github.com/twilio/video-quickstart-js) to see how to build with Twilio Video._

 ## Setup